Midlands ICURe Programme – Cohort B – Applications now open

 1. Business Model Generation

 Each team comprises the ECR as “Entrepreneurial Lead”, his or her Senior Researcher and a business adviser.
-Technology Transfer Office (TTO) staff are encouraged to be a proactive part of the team as a “shadow” member.
+Technology Transfer Office (TTO) staff are strongly encouraged to be a part of the team as a “shadow” member.
 Their skills and expertise regarding understanding university process and policy are essential to getting the best out of the programme.

 2. Market Validation